masterd2020/Quote-App/readme.md

 # Acknowledgement

-Jonas Schmedtmann Nodejs, Express and Mongodb Bootcamp help me alot in completing this application and also some medium articles
+Jonas Schmedtmann Nodejs, Express and Mongodb Bootcamp help me alot in completing this application and also some medium articles.

+# Contributing

+please feel free to fork, comment or submit a pull request.

+# Author
+Fasasi Toheeb